mehrvarz/tremote_plugin/README.md

 ### PrintInfo(info string)

-This function lets a plugin provide runtime info updates.
+This function lets a plugin provide runtime info updates, such as playing song titles.

 ### PrintStatus(info string)

-This function lets a plugin provide status or error information.
+This function lets a plugin provide additional status or error info.

 ### StopCurrentAudioPlayback()